-If your child is ill, please do not send her/him to school.
-If your child is taken ill during the day, they should report to their subject teacher or Head of Year (who will then direct them to Health Point).
-Students should not contact parents/carers directly, as Health Point will do this on their behalf when required.
+If your child is ill, please do not send them to school.
+If your child is taken ill during the day, they should report to their subject teacher or Head of Year (who will then raise the duty first aider).
+Students should not contact parents/carers directly, as the first aider will do this on their behalf when required.
 Some children require medicines to be given during the day.
 If possible, please give your child the medicine before school, after school and at bedtime.